-Traditional etiquette states that if you receive an invitation to a wedding (even if you can’t make it!), you should send the couple a wedding gift.
+Traditional etiquette states that if you receive an invitation to a wedding (even if you can’t make it), you should send the couple a wedding gift.
 But a wedding isn’t the only celebration you’ll be invited to.
-So does the same rule apply to other pre-wedding events where gifts are expected—do you have to send a bridal shower gift if not attending?
-We asked our experts to help you figure it out.
+So does the same rule apply to other pre-wedding events where gifts are expected—do you have to send a bridal shower gift if you're not attending?
+Read ahead to find out.

 Unlike a wedding invitation, receiving an invitation to a bridal shower does not mean you have to send a gift even if you can’t attend.
 So, if your best friend’s shower is on the same weekend as your cousin’s wedding, or it’s just too far for you to attend the shower and the wedding, you’re not expected to get the bride a gift.
 Of course, the guest list for a bridal shower is usually pretty exclusive: Only family members and close friends make the cut, meaning you might want to send a little something anyway to mark the occasion.

 These days, many bridal showers have themes—and gifts to match.
-A cooking class shower might require a gift of your favorite cookbook, while the hostesses of a lingerie shower will ask for, well, lingerie, and a spa shower is the time to shower the bride with bath products or a lush robe.
-Pay attention to the event’s theme, and if you will want the bride to open your gift during her shower, make sure yours fits right in.
+A cooking class shower might require a gift of your favorite cookbook, while the hostesses of a lingerie shower will ask for, well, lingerie, and a spa shower is a perfect time to shower the bride with bath products or a plush robe.
+Pay attention to the event’s theme, and if you will want the bride to open your gift during the shower, make sure yours fits right in.
 (Of course, if you are sending the gift directly to the bride and don’t want it opened at the shower, you can gift the bride whatever you feel is appropriate.)

 And remember, everyone loves a beautiful bouquet or a nice bottle of their favorite wine, champagne, or liquor.
 Arrange for a delivery on the day of, or have one of the attendees coordinate with you to pick up a package or sign for a delivery.
-Make sure to send a sweet, personalized card alongside your gift, and perhaps add in a nice vase or a bespoke bottle opener for an extra touch of class.
+You can even add in a nice vase or a bespoke bottle opener for an extra touch of class.

 Another sweet way to participate from afar is to ask the hostess to include you in any activities they might be having.
-Is she putting together a video of well-wishes from guests?
-Make sure your clip is included!
-Or will she be collecting favorite recipes or marriage advice from all the attendees?
+Are they putting together a video of well-wishes from guests?
+Make sure your clip is included.
+Or will they be collecting favorite recipes or marriage advice from all the attendees?
 Send yours along.
-Any collective group gifts or projects where you can add a little something extra will make sure the bride knows you have her in your thoughts.
+Any collective group gifts or projects where you can add a little something extra will make sure the bride knows you have them in your thoughts.